Wonder Girls: 2011–12: Wonder World and further international ventures

-In January 2011, more information was released about the English-language album.
-JYP Entertainment's CEO Park Jin-young hinted on his Twitter account that he had written a new song for the group while recording in the drama Dream High and later tweeted that other producers were involved in producing the album.
-Rainstone of JYP Entertainment said that the album was expected to have six to seven tracks.
-Producer Rodney "Darkchild" Jerkins and the Grammy-nominated singer-songwriter Claude Kelly were revealed to be participating in the album and that the album was to be released by one of the three major labels of America.

-On June 30, it was announced on their official website that the girls had been invited to perform at the 2011 Special Olympics closing ceremonies in Athens, Greece.
+In early 2011, the Wonder Girls continued to work on their English-language album, collaborating with producers Rodney "Darkchild" Jerkins and Claude Kelly.
+Rainstone of JYP Entertainment said that the album would be released by one of the three major labels of America.
+On July 4, the group performed at the 2011 Special Olympics closing ceremonies in Athens, Greece.
 They performed the traditional Korean folk song "Arirang" along with "Nobody" sung in English and "Tell Me" sung in Korean.
 On August 5, The Wonder Girls appeared on Billboard.com's Mashup Monday program, performing a self-arranged cover version of B.o.B and Bruno Mars' "Nothin' on You".

-On October 9, 2011, a representative revealed, "The [English-language] album will be produced in a movie OST format.
-We'll be planning our concept to fit around the feel of the song, so as opposed to retro, we feel that it will be more pop.
-The Wonder Girls will definitely be coming out with a new image, so please look forward to it."
+On October 9, 2011, a representative from JYP Entertainment revealed that the group's second Korean studio album was forthcoming.
 On October 23, JYP revealed a new poster, "R U Ready?", hanging over their company's building with a new version of the Wonder Girls' logo.
 Wonder World was announced as the group's second full-length album and was released on November 7, 2011 along with the single "Be My Baby".
-The album featured more writing and production input from the group members.
+The album featured more input from the group members, with Yubin and Yeeun co-writing several songs; Yeeun also provided production.
 Promotions for Wonder World began with a comeback stage on Music Bank on November 11 and continued through January 2012.